yrogovich/craftonTask/readme.md

 # Crafton test task

-Live site you can see here -- https://travis-ci.org/joemccann/dillinger The main feature is that no third-party css and js libraries were used
+Live site you can see here -- https://travis-ci.org/joemccann/dillinger

+- The main feature is that no third-party css and js libraries were used
+- Perfect speed and optimization
+- Webpack bundler

 ### NPM Commands
 ```